 Since these gift cards are considered “debit cards”, the fees you incur are relatively lower than when you use a credit card, thus saving some cash.

-Heads Up: While the fees do not cost more than a few dollars, this payment option may not work for people who are naturally averse to paying extra charges, regardless of the amount.
+Heads up: While the fees are not more than a few dollars, this payment option may not work for people who are naturally averse to paying extra charges, regardless of the amount.

 This Strategy May Work If You….